-Just yesterday we came back from a short two nights trip to the Hemmoor lake in Lower Saxony, a little more than an hour´s drive from Bremen (if you drive slowly and way to far before noticing, you may need two like we did 😛 ).
+Just yesterday, we came back from a short two nights trip to the Hemmoor lake in Lower Saxony, a little more than an hour´s drive from Bremen (if you drive slowly and way too far before noticing, you may need two like we did 😛 ).
 I was really looking forward to these diving days – a great time with the boys plus diving plus finallllllly testing my new underwater housing by BS Kinetics for my Nikon D7100.

 Nuri and Jens dive in a local diving club and had been here before, Stefan and I were about to lose our lake water diving virginity.
 We drove Wednesday night to experience the Perseids shower, an astronomical event where dozens of shooting stars could be observed.
-Armed with a couple of beers and some speakers, we spent quite a long time sitting at the lake, having god talks, dancing and watching the sky.
+Armed with a couple of beers and some speakers, we spent quite a long time sitting at the lake, having good talks, dancing and watching the sky.
 Indeed, we discovered quite a few and definitely the biggest shooting stars I have ever seen.
 So many wishes are waiting to become true 😉

-Do you have any experiences with BS Kinetics, or another story to share?
+Do you have any experiences with BS Kinetics or another story to share?
 I´d be interested in hearing them!

 This site uses Akismet to reduce spam.
 Learn how your comment data is processed.